 Proper analysis requires real data for students to examine.
-This continually updated course trains digital forensic analysts through a series of new hands-on laboratory exercises that incorporate evidence found on the latest technologies, including Microsoft Windows versions 10 and 11, Office and Microsoft 365, Google Workspace (G Suite), cloud storage providers, SharePoint, Exchange, and Outlook.
+This continually updated course trains digital forensic analysts through a series of hands-on laboratory exercises incorporating evidence found on the latest technologies, including Microsoft Windows versions 10 and 11, Office and Microsoft 365, Google Workspace (G Suite), cloud storage providers, Microsoft Teams, SharePoint, Exchange, and Outlook.
 Students will leave the course armed with the latest tools and techniques and prepared to investigate even the most complicated systems they might encounter.
 Nothing is left out - attendees learn to analyze everything from legacy Windows 7 systems to just-discovered Windows 11 artifacts.

 FOR500: Windows Forensic Analysis will teach you to:

-- Identify artifact and evidence locations to answer crucial questions, including application execution, file access, data theft, external device usage, cloud services, device geolocation, file download, anti-forensics, and detailed system and user activity.
+Identify artifact and evidence locations to answer crucial questions, including application execution, file access, data theft, external device usage, cloud services, device geolocation, file transfers, anti-forensics, and detailed system and user activity.

-- Extract critical findigs and build an in-house forensic capability via a variety of free, open-source, and commercial tools provided within the SANS Windows SIFT Workstation.
+Extract critical findings and build an in-house forensic capability via a variety of free, open-source, and commercial tools provided within the SANS Windows SIFT Workstation.

-FOR500 starts with an intellectual property theft and corporate espionage case that took over six months to create.
+FOR500 starts with an intellectual property theft and corporate espionage case taking over six months to create.
 You work in the real world, so your training should include real-world practice data.
 Our instructor course development team used incidents from their own investigations and experiences to create an incredibly rich and detailed scenario designed to immerse students in an actual investigation.
-The case demonstrates the latest artifacts and technologies an investigator might encounter while analyzing Windows systems.
+The case demonstrates the latest artifacts and technologies an investigator might encounter while analyzing Windows systems in the enterprise.
 The detailed workbook teaches the tools and techniques that every investigator should employ step by step to solve a forensic case.
-The tools provided can be used long after the end of class.
+The tools provided for a complete forensic lab that can be used after the end of class.